microsoft/onnxruntime/docs/execution_providers/MKL-DNN-Subgraphs.md

 # Subgraph Optimization

-MKL-DNN uses blocked layout (example: nhwc with channels blocked by 16 – nChw16c) to take advantage of vector operations using AVX512.
+DNNL uses blocked layout (example: nhwc with channels blocked by 16 – nChw16c) to take advantage of vector operations using AVX512.
 To get best performance, we avoid reorders (example.
 Nchw16c to nchw) and propagate blocked layout to next primitive.

 Subgraph optimization achieves this in the following steps.
 1. Parses ONNX Runtime graph and creates an Internal Representation of subgraph..
-2. Subgraph Operator (MklDnnFunKernel) iterates through MKL-DNN nodes and creates a vector MKL-DNN Kernels
+2. Subgraph Operator (MklDnnFunKernel) iterates through DNNL nodes and creates a vector DNNL Kernels
-3. Compute Function of MklDnnFunKernel iterates and binds data to MKL-DNN primitives in the vector and submits vector for execution.
+3. Compute Function of MklDnnFunKernel iterates and binds data to DNNL primitives in the vector and submits vector for execution.

 ## Subgraph (IR) Internal Representation
-MklDnnExecutionProvicer::GetCapability() parses ONNX model graph and creates IR (Internal Representation) of subgraphs of MKL-DNN operators.
+MklDnnExecutionProvicer::GetCapability() parses ONNX model graph and creates IR (Internal Representation) of subgraphs of DNNL operators.
 Each subgraph contains a vector MklDnnNodes, inputs, outputs and attributes for all its MklDnnNodes.
 There can be attributes of same name.
 So, we prefix attribute names with Node name and its index.
 Unique id for subgraph is set as an attribute.